Yumenin/zip-extractor/README.md

 # zip-extractor
-Simple script to extract zips in a directory
+Simple script to extract all zips in a directory

 just some throwaway script/code